Ashritha28/SmartCity-Application/README.md

-# SmartCity-Application
+# Smart-City-Application

-A java based project to help tourists in going about the city.
+A java-based application built using Swings that provides information about various cities.